Dock has been developing Verifiable Credential technology to enable organizations to issue fraud-proof credentials since 2017.

 Verifiable Credential Technology Solutions

-Instantly Verify Education Credentials at a Lower Cost
+Instantly Verify Education Credentials With Dock's Tools

 Traditional verification processes take days, weeks, and even months to verify the authenticity of someone’s credentials.
 It is an expensive and slow process regardless of whether an employer verifies educational and training certificates themselves or hires a third-party verification company because the process still often involves calling up an institution and confirming that the applicant did complete their degree.